mapcrafter/mapcrafter/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~

 By using the following options you can crop your world and render only
 a specific part of it.
+You can combine vertical, horizontal and block mask
+options in the same map.

 **Vertical Cropping**